binarypatrick/binarypatrick.github.io/src/data/blog/2026/plex-lxc-hardware-transcoding.md

 So the full line is telling the cgroup to allow the LXC container to read, write, and create the character device with major:minor 226:128, which is my renderD128 render node.

-Under the cgroup lines are the device permissions.

-### dev
+### Device Permissions

-Here I've added the paths to the hardware on the host.
-You'll notice them from before, `/dev/dri/card1` and `/dev/dri/renderD128`.
+Next, under cgroup, I've added the paths to the hardware on the host.
+You'll notice they match from before: `/dev/dri/card1` and `/dev/dri/renderD128`.

 Breaking it down by token: